mdn/content-team-projects/contrib-docs/writing-guidelines/writing-style-guide/index.md

 #### Capitalization style for titles

-Page titles and section headings should use sentence-style capitalization (only capitalize the first word and proper nouns) rather than headline-style capitalization:
+On MDN Web Docs, page titles and section headings should use sentence-style capitalization (only capitalize the first word and proper nouns) rather than headline-style capitalization:

 - **Correct**: "A new method for creating JavaScript rollovers"
 - **Incorrect**: "A New Method for Creating JavaScript Rollovers"